 The simplest sell rules are those based on price.
 Ask yourself: What type of losses (percentage-wise) am I willing to absorb?
 Cabot’s growth advisories suggest you employ a 10% to 15% loss limit, but you’ll probably choose to give some of your income-generating holdings more leeway.

 Coca-Cola (KO), for example, lost 30% from the 2007 market peak to the 2009 trough.
 A growth investor would have (and should have) sold.
 But the company never cut its dividend.
 In fact, it raised its dividend on schedule in 2008 and 2009.
 And the blue chip recovered its 30% hit by the end of 2010, and has continued to thrive since.

-The bottom line is that if you’re holding a diversified-enough portfolio that includes the right kind of dividend stocks, you’ll be able to ride out crashes like 2008’s without batting an eye.
+The bottom line is that if you’re holding a diversified-enough portfolio that includes the right kind of dividend stocks, you’ll be better able to ride out crashes.
 Even if you don’t have a steady paycheck to fall back on.

 What sell criteria do you employ to cut your losers short and let your winners run?